Enjoy These 32 Popular Local Beers In The Caribbean

 Photo credit: chrisontour84/Shutterstock.com

-Fortunately for beer drinkers everywhere, when it comes to finding a great beer sampling experience outside of the U.S, the options are endless.
+Fortunately for beer drinkers everywhere, when it comes to finding a great beer sampling experience, the options are endless.
 In fact, the Caribbean is one of the top picks for this activity thanks to its variety of breweries and easy-going atmosphere.
 You can lounge all day on a quiet, tucked away beach with a cooler full of great beers and even better company, or find a lively bar where you can indulge with others.

 No matter which island you choose to visit, you’re bound to find some worthwhile beer options!
 Keep reading to hear about the most popular local beers you’ll find in the Caribbean.